MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_resource_descriptor.md

 Drivers for Windows Vista and later versions of the Windows operating system must use <a href="..\wdm\nf-wdm-rtliodecodememioresource.md">RtlIoDecodeMemIoResource</a> and <a href="..\wdm\nf-wdm-rtlioencodememioresource.md">RtlIoEncodeMemIoResource</a> to read and update this member, rather than updating it directly.

+#### Memory.Length

+The length, in bytes, of the range of assignable memory addresses.

+#### Memory.Alignment

+The alignment, in bytes, that the assigned starting address must adhere to.
+The assigned starting address must be an integer multiple of <i>Alignment</i>.

+#### Memory.MinimumAddress

+The minimum bus-relative memory address that can be assigned to the device.

+#### Memory.MaximumAddress

+The maximum bus-relative memory address that can be assigned to the device.

 ### -field u.Memory.Length

 The length, in bytes, of the range of assignable memory addresses.